Last Updated on December 15, 2022 by Jayprakash Prajapati

 2. Leverage Core Competition.

 This leverage core competition core competence is seen as a capability.
 Or it is the skills that are once recognized through the business of a firm.
 And it became the basis for development throughout the firm.
 This competitive advantage.
-For example, Dell Computer created this organization by creating an unprecedented 10-year unprecedented growth of custom-built PCs capable of quick and inexpensive manufacturing and distribution.
+For example, Dell Computer created this organization by creating an unprecedented 10-year growth of custom-built PCs capable of quick and inexpensive manufacturing and distribution.

 With the concept of organizational learning gaining momentum, it is placing more emphasis on the exploitation of companies.
 Which increases this learning curve.
 And only then can it happen.
 When companies focus on their core competencies.